-• Defendable data leading to a reasonable scenario for how things will unfold;
+• Defendable data that leads to a plausible forecast for how events will play out;

-• A clear plan that works given past history;
+• A simple plan that works given the past;

-• A strong champion who can mobilize the organization.
+• A powerful champion who can galvanize the group.

 • Get market and customer data from analysts with a good reputation and customer-needs research;